Personalization Architecture

 - Working code over theoretical discussion

-- Disagreement over false agreement
+- Disagreement over false agreement Why Most SOUL.md Files Fail

-The default configuration shipped with any agent was written by someone who doesn’t know you.
+The default configuration shipped with any task was written by someone who doesn’t know you.
 Running with defaults means hiring someone without telling them how you work.
 The output feels generic and compounds into friction over hundreds of daily interactions.

 Key insight: Negative constraints eliminate the low-grade annoyances that cause people to stop using AI tools without ever being able to explain why.